 Dust poses a major fire hazard around your furnace if allowed to accumulate.
 Avoid this by using your vacuum to remove dust, lint and other debris build-up around and inside your furnace once a month during the winter.

-Different types of heaters require different areas to be cleaned, so first refer to your unit’s instruction manual for cleaning details, or call our experts at Brown Heating & Cooling to learn about your specific model before proceeding.
+Different types of heaters require different areas to be cleaned, so first refer to your unit’s instruction manual for cleaning details, or call our experts at Brown Heating, Cooling & Plumbing to learn about your specific model before proceeding.
 For wall units, the burner compartments may need to be cleaned.
 For natural gas units, the flame should burn blue – if it is not, call us for cleaning and adjustment.

 Maintain Proper Ventilation